The ultimate list of best things to do in La Fortuna, Costa Rica. Plan your trip to one of Costa Rica’s most popular adventure travel destinations.

 The hot springs in La Fortuna are one of the top destinations to visit in Costa Rica.
 Imagine relaxing in mineral-enriched thermal water as the jungle dominates your views.

-We have the Arenal Volcano eruption to thank for these naturally heated pools that draw people to La Fortuna regularly.
+We have the Arenal Volcano eruption to thank for these naturally heated pools that regularly draw people to La Fortuna.

 Tabacon Hot Springs is one of the most popular hot springs in the Arenal area.
-With temperatures ranging from 25 to 50 degrees Centigrade, you can enjoy safe and warm relaxing baths in the spring’s mineral waters.
+With temperatures ranging from 25 to 50 degrees Centigrade, you can enjoy safe, warm, relaxing baths in the spring’s mineral waters.

 2. Swim in the La Fortuna Waterfall

-Tucked in the lush Costa Rican jungle is a 75-meter beauty that greatly helped put La Fortuna on the map.
+Tucked in the lush Costa Rican jungle is a 75-meter beauty that immensely helped La Fortuna on the map.

-The La Fortuna Waterfall in Arenal is a natural local wonder that can be found at the foot of the Cerro Chato Volcano, one of the two majestic volcanoes in the area.
+The La Fortuna Waterfall in Arenal is a natural local wonder found at the foot of the Cerro Chato Volcano, one of the two majestic volcanoes in the area.

-The Tenorio River serves as the source of this waterfall, with its waters travelling through the rich rainforest before plunging into a pool of beautiful blue swimming ground.
+The Tenorio River is the source of this waterfall, with its waters traveling through the rich rainforest before plunging into a pool of beautiful blue swimming grounds.

 To get to the La Fortuna Waterfall, be ready to trek your way down through an easy trail complete with handrails and paved steps.

-After crossing a bridge, the base of the waterfall shall now be within sight, and by now you will see just why the La Fortuna Waterfall is one of the ultimate places to visit in the Arenal area.
+After crossing a bridge, the base of the waterfall shall now be within sight, and by now, you will see just why the La Fortuna Waterfall is one of the ultimate things to do in La Fortuna, Costa Rica.

-The green ecosystem of the jungle provides a stunning backdrop to the white ribbon that cascades from the top all the way to the bottom, creating a cold blue pool with a depth that is safe enough for people to swim on.
+The green ecosystem of the jungle provides a stunning backdrop to the white ribbon cascading from top to bottom, creating a cold blue pool with a depth that is safe enough for people to swim on.

 3. Explore the Mistico Hanging Bridges